nakst/teak/README.md

 // Count the number of consecutive set bits in the integer, starting from the most significant bit. int IntegerCountMostSignificantOneBits(int x);

+// Compute the greatest common divisor of a and b.
+// a and b cannot both be zero.
+The returned result is always >= 1.
+// a and b are coprime iff the result is 1. int IntegerGCD(int a, int b);

+// Compute the least common multiple of a and b.
+// a and b cannot both be zero.
+The returned result is always >= 0. int IntegerLCM(int a, int b);

+// Runs the extended Euclidean algorithm on a and b, returning gcd, ca, cb.
+// gcd is the GCD as returned by IntegerGCD. ca and cb satisfy: gcd = ca * a + cb * b. tuple[int, int, int] IntegerExtendedEuclidean(int a, int b);

+// Get the integer solutions to the equations x = r[i] (mod m[i]).
+// Returns x, M. The solutions are of the form x + k * M for all integers k. tuple[int, int] IntegerCRT(int[] r, int[] m);

 // Get a randomized integer between min and max (inclusive). int RandomInt(int min, int max);